michaelmusty/.dotfiles/IDEAS.md

 * Ideally, the AWK and/or sed scripts in the bin and games directories should be syntax-checked or linted.
 I could at least add some patient application of appropriate `gawk --lint` calls for each of the .awk scripts.
-* Alternate buffer type switching would probably work rather well as a simple plugin.
 * Write a ftplugin for Perl to switch between punctuation variable names and English variable names., i.e. \e on `$?` would change to `$CHILD_ERROR`, and vice-versa.